TIPS FOR BRINGING A NEW RESCUE HOME

 If you have ANY QUESTIONS OR CONCERNS, PLEASE CONTACT US!
 We care about our dogs, and we care about you.
 This should be a forever love match.
 THAT IS OUR GOAL!

-When buying supplies for your dog, please keep in mind:
+When buying food and supplies for your dog, please keep in mind:

 Goldens do well with elevated feeding bowls.
 You can find them at any pet store.
 It is not great for them to eat head down.